EitanKats/data-science-sem-b/README.md

 ------

-2. Fashion mnist (without neural networks) :womans_clothes:	:jeans:	:dress:	:shorts:
+2. Fashion mnist (Classification  without neural networks) :womans_clothes:	:jeans:	:dress:	:shorts:

 In this task we had to tackle the Fashion mnist dataset, we had to use the methods that were taught in the first year which means no neural networks.